sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 cp -R /path/to/TOS\ Images/* /media/username/ROMEMUL/
 ```

+{: .note }
-**Note:** Depending on the Linux distribution, the mount point of the SidecarTridge TOS emulator may vary.
+Depending on the Linux distribution, the mount point of the SidecarTridge TOS emulator may vary.
 Replace `/media/username/ROMEMUL/` with the correct mount point of the emulator.

 ### Modifying the Default and Rescue TOS Images